-Additional PAI: Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 41.9% 55% Three portfolio companies reported material emissions that are generated by its operations.
-These all have a carbon reduction initiative in place to reduce its emissions.
-As for the other portfolio companies, the majority of emissions are expected to fall within Scope 3 (of which tracking is still work in progress).
-Gaining a clearer understanding of these emissions will support these companies in developing a carbon reduction plan.
-Indicators for social and emp ployee, respect for human rights, ant i-corruption and d anti-bribe ry matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises (%) 0% 44% None of the companies in the portfolio were found to be in violation of the UN Global Compact principles concerning human rights, labour practices, and anti-corruption measures.
-In 2022, certain companies misunderstood the interpretation of the question.
-This reporting period, additional guidance was provided to ensure clearer articulation of the question, resulting in a higher percentage of compliance.
-11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UN Global Compact principles or OECD Guidelines for Multinational Enterprises (%) 56.3% 67% Compared to last reporting year, a higher number of portfolio companies have implemented procedures to oversee compliance with the UN Global Compact.
+Additional PAI: Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 71.3% 41.9% Two of the more advanced portfolio companies have implemented carbon reduction initiatives to decrease their emissions.
+The remaining companies are still in the early stages and currently lack the time and resources to establish such initiatives.
+This will remain a constant work in progress for PIM to enhance data completion and follow up actions where needed.
+Indicators for social and emp ployee, respect for human rights, ant i-corruption ar nd anti-briber ry matters 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises (%) 0% 0% None of the companies in the portfolio were found to be in violation of the UN Global Compact principles concerning human rights, labour practices, and anti-corruption measures.
+11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UN Global Compact principles or OECD Guidelines for Multinational Enterprises (%) 56.9% 56.3% Compared to last reporting year, the same number of portfolio companies have implemented procedures to oversee compliance with the UN Global Compact (percentage slightly changed due to one company exiting the Fund).
 However, some companies within the portfolio are still lacking in this regard, which can be deemed reasonable due to limited degree of exposure to these risks and stage of development.
-12. Unadjusted gender pay gap between female and male employees Average gender pay gap between female and male employees of investee companies (%) 27.1% 19% This indicator represents the gap between pay of male and female employees at portfolio companies, unadjusted for role or function.
-The rise in the gender pay gap can be traced back to two main factors: the shifts in the team composition of existing portfolio companies and the exit of two well-performing companies.
-13. Management and supervisory board gender diversity Average ratio of female to male management and supervisory board members in investee companies, expressed as a percentage of all board members (%) 10.0% 24% This indicator represents the ratio male/female in the board of directors and management teams of the portfolio companies.
-The observed decrease can be attributed to shifts in board composition and the exit of two companies.
+12. Unadjusted gender pay gap between female and male employees Average gender pay gap between female and male employees of investee companies (%) 26.4% 27.1% This indicator represents the gap between pay of male and female employees at portfolio companies, unadjusted for role or function.
+The slight decrease in the gender pay gap can be attributed to two companies that have made modest reductions in the gap in compensation.
+13. Management and supervisory board gender diversity Average ratio of female to male management and supervisory board members in investee companies, expressed as a percentage of all board members (%) 89.2% 90.0% This indicator represents the ratio male to female in the board of directors and management teams of the portfolio companies.
+The observed decrease can be attributed to a slight shift in board composition.
+Last year, the Manager reported a female-to-male ratio of 10.0%.
+This was adjusted to 90.0% to reflect the male-to-female ratio, as recommended by regulation.